 Social media and kids’ mental health

-Get honest about screen time
+Getting honest about screen time

 Hovet’s role at Sanford often puts her in contact with teens and pre-teens about their level of engagement with social media.
 Those conversations can be eye-opening.

 “We start by sitting down and looking at the numbers,” Hovet said.
 “We look at the screen time and those numbers don’t lie.
-Sometimes we’ll be sitting face-to-face and it’s like ‘OK, I was really on Instagram for six hours yesterday?’
-And then it’s ‘Oh gosh, maybe I can do a better job with this.’”
+Sometimes we’ll be sitting face-to-face and it’s like, ‘OK, I was really on Instagram for six hours yesterday?’
+And then it’s, ‘Oh gosh, maybe I can do a better job with this.’”

-Talk about your family priorities
+Talking about your family priorities

 Helping kids get out of bad social media habits can sometimes include tough love.
 Delivering that message effectively can be challenging for a parent, but necessary.